DPFP/chuwa0620/ShortQuestions/hw9.md

+### 1 List all of the new annotations to your annotaitons.md and explain its role.
+see annotations.md

 ### 2 how do you do the debug?
 Right click on the triangle icon on main function and start the project in debug mode